-The problem is, that it’s very, very easy to make a handcrafted product that’s applied to the human body to slide down that slippery slope from cleansing and beautifying into the realm of treating or preventing physical issues.
+The problem is that it’s very, very easy to make a handcrafted product that’s applied to the human body, that slides down that slippery slope from cleansing and beautifying into the realm of treating or preventing physical issues.
 In other words, into the world of unapproved new drugs.
 Going from a massage oil to a sore muscle treatment.
 Sliding from a cleansing lotion to an acne cream.
 Jumping from moisturizing to eczema relief.

 And fake news has something to do with that.

 Used to be that fake news was associated with politics and outrageous claims about martian babies, Area 51 and the Loch Ness monster.
 Nowadays, though, the definition of fake news has shifted from “outright lies” to “statements that can’t be proven.”

 An “unapproved new drug” is one that hasn’t been PROVEN (through rigorous scientific research and approved by the FDA) to do whatever it is supposed to do.
 When someone claims (or even implies) that XYZ product will treat eczema, not only does it become an unapproved new drug from a legal/FDA point of view, it is an unproven statement about the product.
 There may be customer testimonials or anecdotal evidence about the product or even some studies behind the ingredients, but that doesn’t–in a purely scientific world–constitute proof.
 In other words, it’s a statement that can’t be proven.
 Fake news.

 Really?
 Apparently so.